ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/conversion/helpers/upcast.md

 The `attributeToAttribute()` helper allows registering a converter that handles a specific attribute and converts it to an attribute of a model element.

-Usually, when registering converters for elements (e.g. by using `elementToElement()`), you will want to handle their attributes while handling the element itself.
+Usually, when registering converters for elements (for example, by using `elementToElement()`), you will want to handle their attributes while handling the element itself.

-The `attributeToAttribute()` helper comes handy when, for some reason, you cannot cover a specific attribute inside `elementToElement()`.
+The `attributeToAttribute()` helper comes in handy when, for some reason, you cannot cover a specific attribute inside `elementToElement()`.
 This may happen, for instance, when you are extending someone else’s plugin.

 <info-box>
 	This type of converter helper only works if there is already an element converter provided.
 Trying to convert to an attribute while there is no receiving model element will cause an error.